microsoft/onnxruntime/docs/genai/howto/build-model.md

 * TOC placeholder
 {:toc}

-The model builder greatly accelerates creating optimized and quantized ONNX models that run with ONNX Runtime GenAI.
+The model builder greatly accelerates creating optimized and quantized ONNX models that run with the ONNX Runtime generate() API.

 ## Current Support
 The tool currently supports the following model architectures.